Jrichards1024/Hackathon_JJB/README.md

     being nurtured and encouraged.

-works with api specified in  [https://github.com/bryce-ka/spotify-flask-master.git](this) repo. run both on seperate local hosts.
+works with api specified in  this => [https://github.com/bryce-ka/spotify-flask-master.git] repo. run both on seperate local hosts.